 8. Mehrangarh Fort: The Grandeur Of Rajputs

 A tall standing structure, guarding the gateway to the Thar Desert, Mehrangarh Fort is a tale of glory and royalty.
 Remember the pit from the Dark Knight Rises, well, that was Mehrangarh Fort.
-A testament of the royalty of Rajputana dynasty in Rajasthan, the fort is also a fine exhibition of medieval Indian architecture.
-Rudyard Kipling said that fort looks like it was built by titans and painted by the Sun himself.
+A testament of the royalty of the Rajputana dynasty in Rajasthan, the fort is also a fine exhibition of medieval Indian architecture.
+Rudyard Kipling said that the fort looks like it was built by titans and painted by the Sun himself.

 Standing on a rocky hill, 120 meters above Jodhpur’s skyline, the material for the fort was chiseled from the hill itself on which the fort stands, giving it a natural blend.
 The fort still exhibits the damages of invasions with marks of 1800 cannonballs hitting the fort.

-On the first appearance, the fort appears to be a sheer exhibition of wealth and royalty, but once you enter the fort, it’s quite literally a walk back to the time of Rajputana Dynasty, with each section exhibiting the royalty and heritage of its glorious times.
+On the first appearance, the fort appears to be a sheer exhibition of wealth and royalty, but once you enter the fort, it’s quite literally a walk back to the time of the Rajputana Dynasty, with each section exhibiting the royalty and heritage of its glorious times.